Improved Outer Tactical Vest: Female model

 In response to the large numbers of female soldiers in the army, a female-specific version of the IOTV (F-IOTV) was developed.
 Previously, standard tactical vests were issued to women in combat.
 Army soldiers found that women's movement was restricted, in ways such as bending over, getting in and out of tight spaces, or positioning their rifles against their shoulders.
 The long armor plates inside the vests would also rub against their hips and cut into their thighs when they sat down.
 Development of a model for women began in 2009.
 After much testing and measurements, the Army came up with a vest that is shorter to accommodate smaller torsos and has tailoring to fit closer to women's chests.
 The new vest eliminates gaps between the material and the body and can be fitted with smaller side ballistic inserts for small waist sizes.
-The vest has a lighter feel because it doesn’t rest on the female soldier's shoulders like the male vest.
+The vest has a lighter feel because it does not rest on the female soldier's shoulders like the male vest.
 The first female soldier vests were given to soldiers deploying for Afghanistan in September 2012.